mcinglis/c-style/readme.md

 // or just:
 get_x_action( x )( x, y, z );

+// `action` is a terrible name and is only used as an example.
+You
+// should try to think of a more-informative name for your code.
 ```

 You should do a similar thing if you need to map between two sets of uncorrelated constant values, like: